Measles

 Long term

-A rare but fatal complication that occurs years after the onset of measles is subacute Sclerosing Panencephalitis (SSPE), which causes severe and irreversible damage to the central nervous system, mental deterioration, and seizures.
-The risk of this complication is higher in children who had measles before the age of two.
+A rare but deadly complication that can happen years after measles is called Subacute Sclerosing Panencephalitis (SSPE).
+It leads to serious and permanent damage to the central nervous system, mental decline, and seizures.
+The risk of this complication is greater in children who had measles before they turned 24 months old.

 At-risk groups

-The risk of complications is higher in children under 5 years of age, in adults over 20 years of age, in patients with suppressed immune systems (immunocompromised) and in pregnant women – for both the mother and the fetus.
+The risk of complications is greater in children under 5, adults over 20, people with weakened immune systems, and pregnant women, affecting both the mother and the fetus.

 Transmission

-Measles is contagious from 4 days before the rash appears until 4 days after it appears.
+Measles spreads easily from 4 days before the rash shows up to 4 days after it appears.

-The measles virus is transmitted from person to person in the following ways:
+The measles virus spreads from one person to another in multiple ways:

 -